SaschaIsele/Connector/docs/developer/decision-records/2024-10-09-vault-authentication-refactor/README.md

 ### Registration

-Each Service Implementation will register itself in the `VaultAuthenticationRegistry`.
+Each Auth implementation will register itself in the `VaultAuthenticationRegistry`.
 This is done through an `@Provider` method inside the HashiCorp Vault extension, that is then injected with `@Inject` into the Service Implementation.

 ```java